-Groups can be used to group layers in the timeline and within drawing layers for organizational purposes.
+Groups can be used to group layers in the timeline and within drawing layers for organizational purposes or to transform them together.

 There are two options for adding layers to a group.